anton-charman/anton-charman/README.md

-## Hi there 👋
+## Welcome to my GitHub!

 My name is Anton and I'm a Software Research Engineer at Nikon Metrology.
 You'll find me doing C#, Python and physics for the X-ray CT industry.

-- 🔭 I’m currently working on ... check it out [here](https://github.com/anton-charman)
+- Recently developed Snake in WPF [here](https://github.com/anton-charman)
-- 🌱 I’ve recently built ...
+- Next project: implement Brick Breaker in WPF.
 <!--
 **anton-charman/anton-charman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.